ossd-s25/AndreaTang123-weekly/about.md

 ### More Information

+ I am from Beijing, China.
 I love books, movies, dogs, and traveling.